bogdan/blog/_posts/2011-10-17-resque-plugins-framework-scaling.markdown

 - contribution
 ---

 [My article about Resque](http://www.engineyard.com/blog/2011/the-resque-way/) was posted on Engine Yard last week.
-It has very good notes from EY engineers and doesn't have my regullar grammar mistakes.
+It has very good notes from EY engineers and doesn't have my regular grammar mistakes.
 Enjoy your reading.
 <!--more-->